-If you have completed a degree in economics, the Masters will allow you to build on this by gaining further knowledge and expertise in more specialised areas, such as health economics, social policy analysis and public finance.
+If you have completed a degree in economics, this course will allow you to build your knowledge and expertise in more specialised areas, such as health economics, social policy analysis and public finance.

-The programme is also suitable for those with a background in disciplines such as government, sociology, mathematics or natural sciences, who wish to develop their abilities in economics and related areas, particularly economic and social policy, administration and management.
-If you don't have a strong background in economics, but have other relevant qualifications or experience, you can take a Summer Session course in Economics and Quantitative Methods.
+The course is also suitable for those with a background in disciplines such as government, sociology, mathematics or natural sciences, who wish to develop their abilities in economics and related areas, particularly economic and social policy, administration and management.

 making groundbreaking contributions in areas including economic theory, econometrics, finance and macroeconomics.

 You'll develop your knowledge in core areas of economics used in the evaluation of public policy.
 Taught by leading experts, you'll complete modules to the value of 180 credits.
 This includes 100 credits of taught modules - some core and some optional - and an 80 credit dissertation.